leizhipeng/analyze_mooc_course_data/README.md

 * How is the instructor introduced?
 * What are the factors impacting the enrollments of the Business Analytics online course?

+A blog for this project can be found at [link](https://leizhipeng.medium.com/how-do-we-design-a-good-online-course-for-business-analytics-f4cc5e0dc3cf)

 <a name="filestructure"></a>
 ## File Structure: